Avoid in individuals with a known allergy or hypersensitivity to grapefruit.

 Adults (over 18 years old)

 There is no proven effective dose for grapefruit.
-Grapefruit is typically taken as a fruit, seed extract or pectin by mouth.
+Grapefruit is typically taken as a fruit, seed extract, or pectin by mouth.
 It has also been applied on the skin as a disinfectant for skin wounds.
 For atopic eczema, 150 milligrams of grapefruit seed extract has been taken by mouth three times daily for one month.
 For heart disease, 15 grams of grapefruit pectin in divided doses with meals for 16 weeks has been used.
+For metabolic syndrome, grapefruit capsules, fresh grapefruit, or 8 oz. of grapefruit juice three times daily before each meal has been studied for 12 weeks.

 Children (under 18 years old)